Freenove/Freenove_Projects_Kit_for_Raspberry_Pi/docs/source/fnk0054/codes/Pi4j/20_Matrix_Keypad.rst

 ##############################################################################
-Chapter Matrix Keypad
+Chapter 20 Matrix Keypad
 ##############################################################################

 Earlier we learned about a single Push Button Switch.
 In this chapter, we will learn about Matrix Keyboards, which integrates a number of Push Button Switches as Keys for the purposes of Input.

-Project 20 Matrix Keypad
+Project 20.1Matrix Keypad
 ****************************************************************

 In this project, we will attempt to get every key code on the Matrix Keypad to work.